fosskers/curse-of-strahd/cos/ezmerelda.md

 Custom Quest: Free Ezmerelda from Strahd
 ----------------------------------------

 If Strahd wants to kill her, he will capture her once and torture her at Castle Ravenloft (K74d).
-She dies **1d4 + 1** days after being captured.
-If the players free her, he won't pursue her again.
+Each midnight after her capture, she suffers **one level of Exhaustion**.
+If the players free her, Stradh won't pursue her again.

+If found alive, she has 1hp, her accumulated exhaustion, no equipment (or clothing?) and is missing her prosthetic leg (it has been tossed in the corner of the nearly Torture Chamber, under water).

+If found "dead", she has become a vampire spawn.
+Strahd intends to parade her in front of Van Richten, before finally destroying them both.

 **Reward:** +2 Renown to Vampire Hunters, -1 to Dark Powers